Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

-When solving for the zeros of the beta function, we find fixed points which become free in the limit $\epsilon \to 0$.
-Following \cite{Pisarki1982} we refer to these as ``IR'' fixed points.
-There are also several fixed point solutions of the beta function that do not vanish as $\hat{\epsilon} \to 0$.
-Following \cite{Pisarki1982} we refer to these as ``UV'' fixed points.
-These correspond to interacting fixed points in $d=3$.
+When solving for the zeros of the beta function, we find fixed-points which become free in the limit $\epsilon \to 0$.
+Following \cite{Pisarski1982} we refer to these as IR fixed-points.
+There are also several fixed-point solutions of the beta function that do not vanish as $\hat{\epsilon} \to 0$.
+Following \cite{Pisarski1982} we refer to these as ``UV'' fixed-points.
+These correspond to interacting fixed-points in $d=3$.

+We are able to study the existence of fixed-points for all values of $M \sim O(1)$ and $\tilde{\epsilon} \sim O(1)$, i.e., study fixed-points in the $M$-$\tilde{\epsilon}$ plane.
+This analysis is reminiscent of the analysis of \cite{Yabunaka:2017uox, Yabunaka:2018mju, Yabunaka:2021fow} which studies fixed-points of the sextic $O(N)$ model in the $N-\epsilon$ plane, via functional renormalization.
+However, the $O(N)$ model is not solvable when $N$ and $\epsilon$ are both finite, any conclusions about the dynamics of the theory in that regime necessarily involve uncontrolled approximations (which may still be self-consistent and physically justified).
+In contrast, our analysis of fixed-points in the $M$-$\tilde{\epsilon}$ plane is controlled by the small parameter $1/N$, which can be made arbitrarily small.
+Interestingly, in our results for the theory when $N$ is large and $M$ is finite, we also find that the $\tilde{\epsilon} \to 0$ limit and the $M\to \infty$ limit do not commute.